What is Mechanical Engineering?

 - Ability to present to coworkers and customers

 Mechanical engineers should have excellent oral and written communication skills and enjoy working with others as team players.
 Often, mechanical engineers develop products for clients who do not understand mechanical engineering terminology.
-At a college like North Central College your education will prepare you to explain complex machines, devices, and ideas to people; strong communication skills are necessary to communicate things clearly and effectively.

 What fields are in mechanical engineering?